Boma, Flavors of Africa Breakfast Review

 There is a carving station that formerly offered several different selections of meat.

-Since the buffet at Boma features various African cuisine, there are several specialty dishes available.
-Unfortunately, the corned beef hash that’s pictured below was not available.
+Several specialty dishes are available since the Boma buffet features various African cuisines.
+Unfortunately, the corned beef hash pictured below was not available on our last visit.

-Formerly, the turkey bobotie sat next to the chakalaka, a South African spicy tomato stew.
-And on further down, there was pap, which is creamy white cornmeal.
+The turkey bobotie sat next to the chakalaka, a South African spicy tomato stew.
+Further down, there was pap, which is creamy white cornmeal.

-Both of these items are still available.
 The pap is another top item on my list.
-It has a creamy consistency similar to grits.
-However, the texture is a bit different.
+It has a creamy consistency similar to grits, but its texture is a bit different.

 The vegetables are in this same section of the breakfast buffet.
-Below we find the grilled asparagus and oak-grilled Roma tomatoes.
-The asparagus has a nice, smoky flavor, and it was an enjoyable item.
-I don’t do tomatoes, so I can’t help you out there.
+Below are the grilled asparagus and oak-grilled Roma tomatoes.
+The asparagus has a nice, smoky flavor, and it was enjoyable.

 This next section of the buffet has changed somewhat significantly.
-Before, there was a rather large selection of meats and cheeses plus smoked salmon and accompaniments.
+Before, there was a large selection of meats, cheeses, smoked salmon, and accompaniments.

-Now the area has a few types of meat and cheese selections alongside hard-boiled eggs and deviled eggs.
+Now, the area has a few meat and cheese selections alongside hard-boiled and deviled eggs.

-Instead of smoked salmon, there are deviled eggs topped with smoked salmon.
+The deviled eggs are topped with smoked salmon.

 Mixed berry yogurt parfaits were available.
 In the past, you could mix and match different items to make a personalized parfait.